E-ARK-Software/earkweb/README.md

 The deployed version is a copy from this Github repository, update is done by sending a pull request on the master branch:

     sudo -u www-data git pull origin master

+If static files have been changed, run Django's 'collectstatic' command:

+    python manage.py collectstatic

+If tasks have been changed, run the update script:

+    python ./workers/scantasks.py

 ## CAS server installation